HuoMoreMore/jQuery-Source-learning/README.md

 # jQuery-Source-learning
-Whe I learned the jQuery source code I did some comments and own opinion
+When I learned jQuery source code,I did some comments on the source code, if you are learning the jQuery source code ,you can get some help from my comments.And also i gave some ref urls, these will help you to understand why they write code like this.
+Have a good tour on jQuery learning!